weechat/weechat/UPGRADING.md

 ### IRC messages on channel join

-The names are not displayed any more by default on channel join (they are in nicklist anyway).
+The names are not displayed anymore by default on channel join (they are in nicklist anyway).

 Names can be displayed with the value "353" in option